kennethlarotyamat/kennethlarotyamat.github.io/media/text/indexTranslationsReadme.md

+This is awesome! it actually works, the title and the document change when clicked!
+I'm going to come back around to this and continue to work on it later.

+...

 Certainly!
 Here's an example of a JavaScript function that changes the text of an `<h1>` element when a button is clicked:

 HTML: